 Our booklets Cancer and your sex life - information for men and Cancer and your sex life - information for women have more information and helpful advice.
-To order free copies, call 0808 808 00 00 or visit be.macmillan.org.uk
+Call us on 0808 808 00 00 to order a free copy.

 Possible effects on fertility